Liberia

 Trials for International Crimes under the principle of Universal Jurisdiction

-The Swiss NGO, Civitas Maxima, together with its Liberian partner, the Global Justice and Research Project, have been at the forefront in seeking justice in foreign jurisdictions for crimes committed in Liberia during the civil war.
-They conduct investigations and collect witness statements from Liberian victims, which they then use to build cases against suspected perpetrators in foreign courts.24 As a result, criminal complaints for war crimes and crimes against humanity have been launched against suspects in several European countries, including France, Belgium and Switzerland.
+The Swiss NGO Civitas Maxima and its Liberian partner, the Global Justice and Research Project (GJRP), have been at the forefront of accountability efforts in foreign jurisdictions for crimes committed in Liberia during the civil war.
+They conducted investigations and collected witness statements from Liberian victims, which they then used to build cases against suspected perpetrators in foreign courts.
+As a result, criminal complaints for war crimes and crimes against humanity have been launched against suspects in several European countries, including France, Belgium, Finland and Switzerland.

-There have also been successful cases against Liberian defendants in the USA, such as the conviction in 2008 of Chuckie Taylor, son of Charles Taylor, for committing torture and related acts while he was the head of the Anti-Terrorist Unit in Liberia; he was sentenced to 75 years imprisonment in January 2009 for his crimes.25
+There have also been successful cases against Liberian defendants in the USA, such as the conviction in 2008 of Chuckie Taylor, son of Charles Taylor, for committing torture and related acts while he was the head of the Anti-Terrorist Unit in Liberia.
+He was sentenced to 75 years imprisonment in January 2009 for his crimes.

-Former ULIMO Commander Mohammed Jabbateh and former NPFL-CRC leader Thomas Wowieyu were also convicted of fraud for immigration-related offences after omitting to mention their roles in the Liberian civil war.
-A jury convicted Jabbateh in October 2017, and he was sentenced in April 2018 to 30 years in prison.26 Woewiyu was convicted in July 2018 for his crimes , but died in April 2020 before sentencing.27
+Former ULIMO Commander Mohammed Jabbateh and former NPFL-CRC leader Thomas Wowieyu were also convicted of immigration fraud after omitting to mention their roles in the Liberian civil war.
+Jabbateh was sentenced in April 2018 to 30 years in prison, after a jury convicted him in October 2017.
+Woewiyu was convicted in July 2018 but died in April 2020 before he could be sentenced.
+His trial marked the first time a former minister from the First Liberian Civil War faced justice and the first judicial examination of the atrocities committed by the NPFL, the most violent rebel faction active during the First Liberian Civil War.

 Commentary & Reports